-- The “normal” person needs to choose not to be offended or reactive negatively when they feel they are being ignored.
+- The “normal” person needs to choose not to be offended or react negatively when they feel they are being ignored.

-- ADHDers need to develop a strategy that remind them to pause before speaking or responding to something that was said.
+- ADHDers need to develop a strategy that reminds them to pause before speaking or responding to something that was said.
 Different strategies work for different people.
-Some ideas are counting to 5 before responding, deep breathing, visualizing not speaking, asking for a few minutes and walk away before speaking.
+Some ideas are counting to 5 before responding, deep breathing, visualizing not speaking, asking for a few minutes, and walking away before speaking.

 - The “normal” person needs to intentionally get their ADHDers attention and ask for feedback.

 - The ADHDer must become aware of their trigger and design a strategy that will replace the normal impulsive response with a more appropriate response.
-For example: Dennis assumes he knows what Gracie is going to say and that it will negatively impact him so he chooses to be dismissive as if he did not hear what was said.
-Instead, Dennis could become aware of Gracie’s tone or attitude and choose to watch until she is finished, while taking several deep breathes and ask a question before responding.
+For example, Dennis assumes he knows what Gracie is going to say and that it will negatively impact him so he chooses to be dismissive as if he did not hear what was said.
+Instead, Dennis could become aware of Gracie’s tone or attitude and choose to watch until she is finished, while taking several deep breaths and asking a question before responding.

 - The “normal” person needs to ask for a two-way discussion so that both sides of the issue can be clearly illuminated and evaluated from a “practical” perspective.
 This would allow any changes to be made or modified with the agreement of both parties.